6 Vermont Town Forests to Explore this Fall

-Fall hiking in Vermont isn’t just about climbing 4,000-foot peaks.
-Hiking in Vermont town forests is another way to enjoy the outdoors during fall foliage season.
+Hiking in Vermont town forests is an ideal way to enjoy the outdoors during fall foliage season.
+After all, fall hiking in Vermont goes behind climbing 4,000-foot peaks.

 Vermont towns have a long and proud tradition of owning and managing forests for public benefit.
 The tradition of towns holding land for public good is as strong as ever as town forests can be found in communities across the state.
 Today, there are more than 67,000 acres of forestland owned by 168 municipalities that are open to the public to enjoy, according to Vermont Urban and Community Forestry.